MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-design.md

   - Minimize the amount of data the application returns from requests by being selective and encoding the messages.
 See [message encoding considerations](/azure/architecture/best-practices/message-encode).
   - Cache responses to avoid reprocessing the same type of information from the backend system unless necessary.
 See [caching in Azure API Management](/azure/api-management/api-management-howto-cache).

-- Ensure backward software compatibility, so it works on legacy hardware.
+- Ensure backward software compatibility to ensure it works on legacy hardware.
   - Support more end-user consumer devices, like older browsers and operating systems.
 This backward compatibility improves hardware efficiency by reusing existing hardware instead of requiring a hardware upgrade for the solution to work.
+  - Consider this tradeoff: If the most recent software updates have significant performance improvements, using older software versions may not be more efficient.

 - Evaluate server-side vs. client-side rendering for your applications.
   - Consider these benefits of server-side rendering: